About

 Daniel J. Ahearn,

 I'm a licensed marriage and family therapist and certified alcohol and drug counselor based in Los Angeles.
-I'm one of six clinicians in the United States certified in Integrative Attachment Therapy — a method I trained in directly with Dr. Daniel P. Brown and Dr. David Elliott beginning in 2018.
+I'm an IAT-certified clinician; I trained directly with Dr. Daniel P. Brown and Dr. David Elliott in Integrative Attachment Therapy beginning in 2018.

 My clinical work centers on attachment repair: helping people change not just how they think about their relationships, but how their nervous systems experience safety and connection.